 COGWA: Concerns about Church of God, a Worldwide Association This is the largest group that came out of the United Church of God.
 Here is some history and concerns about it.
 UCG's former president Clyde Kilough and UK CEO Peter Hawkins are part of it.

 CRMI: Christian Renewal Ministries International They teach Hebrew.

 Independent/Unaffiliated: Independent Members of the COG: Herbert W. Armstrong Comments, Plus Questions and Answers What did Herbert W. Armstrong teach about being independent of the organized Church?
 Should independents who claim to accept Herbert W. Armstrong's teachings support the end time Philadelphian work?
+Here is a link to a related sermon: Church of God Unity.
 Watch also Zephaniah's 'Gather Together' Prophecy.